An activities expansion of the transition polynomial of a multimatroid: Introduction

 In this paper we are interested in basis activities in multimatroids.
 Our first two main results extend Theorems~\ref{thm:tutteact} and~\ref{thm:partition} to multimatroids.
 It is, however, more natural to describe our results in terms of the transition polynomial~\cite{MR3191496} rather than the Tutte polynomial.
 For classes of objects where these are both defined, they are related by a substitution of variables.
 Moreover, the transition polynomial of an embedded graph includes Bollob\'as and Riordan's 2-variable ribbon graph polynomial~\cite{MR1851080,MR1906909} as a specialization.
 Theorem~\ref{thm:main1} extends Crapo and Tutte's Theorem~\ref{thm:tutteact} by expressing the transition polynomial of a multimatroid as a sum over its bases.
 This expansion of the transition polynomial launches us into the study of bases with our second main result, Theorem~\ref{thm:maingen2}, extending Crapo's partition into Boolean intervals in Theorem~\ref{thm:partition} to multimatroids.

-A more refined consideration of the intervals arising in Theorem~\ref{thm:maingen2} suggests the definition of an equivalence relation on the bases of a multimatroid which leads to an expression for the transition polynomial over the equivalence classes.
-This gives Theorem~\ref{thm:equiv}, our third main result.
 Recent results of Kochol~\cite{zbMATH07725327} suggest an alternative approach to obtain an expression for the transition polynomial.
-In Section~\ref{s:kochol}, we generalize the main ideas of Kochol by defining a notion of compatibility for multimatroids and obtaining a corresponding expression for the transition polynomial in Theorem~\ref{thm:cocomp}, our fourth main result.
+In Section~\ref{s:kochol}, we generalize the main ideas of Kochol by defining a notion of compatibility for multimatroids and obtaining a corresponding expression for the transition polynomial in Theorem~\ref{thm:cocomp}, our third main result.

+The notion of compatibility for multimatroids allows us to define an equivalence relation $\sim$ on the transversals of a multimatroid.
+In the second half of Section~\ref{s:kochol} we relate the equivalence classes of $\sim$ to the sets appearing in Theorem~\ref{thm:maingen2} which leads to Theorem~\ref{thm:equiv}, our fourth main result, which in turn leads to another expression for the transition polynomial.

 In the remainder of the paper we exploit Theorems~\ref{thm:main1} and~\ref{thm:maingen2}.
 In Section~\ref{sec:dm} we use the equivalence of $2$-matroids and delta-matroids to derive Theorem~\ref{thm:delta1} from Theorem~\ref{thm:main1}, recovering the main result of Morse in~\cite{zbMATH07067836}.
 We then apply Theorem~\ref{thm:maingen2} to construct a partition of the subsets of the elements of a delta-matroid into Boolean intervals in Theorem~\ref{thm:delta2}, making concrete implicit underlying ideas in~\cite{zbMATH07067836}.